lari1/Chapter-1/README.md

 # Chapter 1 - Effects of landscape structure on avian-mediated insect pest control services
-This repository has the data collected in the literature review of the chapter 1.
-It has spreadsheets of both literature review (Supplementary Material 1) and avian-predators identity (Supplementary Material 2).
+This repository contain all data from our literature review of chapter 1.
+It contains spreadsheets of both papers evaluated (Supplementary Material 1) and avian-predators identity (Supplementary Material 2).